Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 What Is Type 2 Diabetes?

-So, how does type 2 diabetes work?
+So, how does this condition develop?
 Well, here’s a quick rundown:

 • When you eat food, your body breaks it down into sugar (glucose).